-Living with family can be a great way to save money, for both yourself and your relatives.
-However, understanding which type of property insurance you need can get a little tricky.
+Living with family can be a great way to save money for yourself and your relatives.
+However, understanding which type of property insurance you need can get tricky.
 Let’s start with the basics of home insurance.

-To get an idea of when you'll need to purchase insurance, you first need to understand what homeowner's insurance covers.
-While policies differ, homeowner's insurance generally covers:
+To get an idea of when you’ll need to purchase insurance, you must first understand what homeowners insurance covers.
+While policies differ, homeowners insurance generally protects against:

 - Damage to the physical structure of the house

 - Damage to the insured’s personal property within the house

 - Injuries suffered by other people while on the property

 This may seem obvious, but homeowners insurance covers the owner of the home.
 If your name isn’t on the deed to the house, it isn’t appropriate for you to buy homeowners insurance.
 But what coverage is suitable?
 Let’s get into what kind of property insurance you might need when living in a family member’s home.

 Find Home Insurance